outsidely/outsidely-geo/readme.md

 ## Work Items
 - User invites and creation
-- support "private" activities that are not seen by anyone except owner
 - Map for the activity page w/ elevation profile and linked event support
 - Finalize activitytype approach (needs discussion, thought)
     - gps: 1, 0